Available Treatments For Overactive Bladder, Light Bladder Leakage, and Urinary Incontinence

 - If you’re incontinent because your bladder doesn’t empty properly, your doctor may recommend that you learn to insert a soft tube (catheter) into your urethra several times a day to drain your bladder.
 You’ll be instructed on how to clean these catheters for safe reuse.

 What if you don’t want to drastically change your lifestyle, increase medication, or even undergo surgery to improve your bladder health?
-Try an alternative treatment for female urinary incontinence from Healthy Bladder Plus™.
+Try an alternative treatment for overactive bladder and female urinary incontinence from Healthy Bladder Plus™.